 Now it can be really easy to just sort these students into a group and teach them all the same strategies.
-But if you have a heterogeneous class, this may cause some students to fall behind while others might get bored really fast!
+But if you have heterogeneous class periods, this may cause some students to fall behind while others might get bored really fast!

 A better option would be to create two reteach groups for each student who scored below the benchmark.
 One group would contain students who missed benchmarks by a small margin, and another group would contain those whose scores were well below expectations, focusing still on those individual levels.